Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/grimlock.md

 NoteIcon: monster
 BestiaryType: humanoid (grimlock)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 175, Waterdeep: Dungeon of the Mad Mage, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Grimlock](2-Mechanics/CLI/bestiary/humanoid/grimlock.md)
 *Source: Monster Manual p.
 175, Waterdeep: Dungeon of the Mad Mage, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*